ANovaBerkeley/written-app-reader/README.md

 2. Clone this repo and make necessary changes.
 Try to keep the # of commits as low as possible to reduce clutter.
 (Tip: `git rebase`)
 3. Push directly to master after testing thoroughly: `git push origin master`

+## Testing the App

+Since Fall 2022, we have set up a bare bones testing environment for developers to debug with in case there are any issues with the reader during recruitment.
+It pulls from the [Test base](https://airtable.com/appvwWqjOPkyIULfE/tblneqO4kcIozm98P/viw0VogHq7jpWdFzB?blocks=hide), which is currently an anonymized version of our Fall 2022 recruitment base.

+You will still need your `secrets.js` file that we include in setup!!

+If you decide to configure the fields in the `All Applications` table, make sure that you that you change the `QUESTION_ORDER` array that corresponds with the newly ordered fields.
+We should have included a commented out `QUESTION_ORDER` in the `secrets.js` file that is given to you.
+This configuration should work with the way the Test base is currently set up.

+To activate this environment, run `npm run dev`

 ## Linking the Reader with Airtable

 The reader uses the Airtable API to read the responses from the application, and write to a new table called Decisions.
 Ensure none of the values in airtable are empty (fill empty values with 'N/A') so that questions are displayed in the correct order while reading.